hey-amo/Swift-CV/README.md

 # Swift-CV

 This contains a collection of Swift playgrounds aims to demonstrate my capabilities as a modern Swift iOS developer.

-Each playground is focused, annotated, and explains key concepts relevant to real-world job requirements.
+Each playground attempts to focus on key concepts relevant to real-world job iOS requirements.

 ## 📌 Goals